 Illinois is home to eight different bat species, found all across the state.
-Some, like the big brown bat and the little brown bat, are commonly found in urban areas like Chicago.
+Some, like the big brown bat, are commonly found in urban areas like Chicago.
 Others, like the evening bat and northern long-eared bat, are usually found in rural areas that are unaffected by human development.
 Our goal is to better understand which species can be found in the greater Chicago area as well as what makes some areas more suitable for certain bats.

 As cities expand and alter the natural habitat, animals have to adapt to the changing environment.
 By understanding which bat species are found around Chicago, we gain a better understanding of how different bat species are impacted by urbanization.
 In addition, with white-nose syndrome, a fatal fungal disease, sending bat populations around the country in decline, it’s more important than ever to know how our cities are impacting our nighttime friends.